 The Guna of the San Blas Islands

 One thing is for sure is that the skirt or saron in the picture above is without a doubt a strong influence from Indonesia.
-It wasn't until the early 1900's that the Guna starting wearing them, inspired by imported Indonesian batik fabric skirts.
+It wasn't until the early 1900's that the Guna started wearing them, inspired by imported Indonesian batik fabric skirts.

 What Are Molas?

-As I have mentioned before the Gunas are also found in Colombia, below is a video beautifully put together showing how a Mola is made in far better words that I could ever explain.
+As I have mentioned before the Gunas are also found in Colombia, below is a video beautifully put together showing how a Mola is made in far better words than I could ever explain.
 Hope you watch it.

 Mola in the Guna language literally means clothing or shirt.
-It is made with 2 to 7 layers of fabrics of different colors made in a patchwork, applique technique and embroidery.
+It is made with 2 to 7 layers of fabrics of different colors made in a patchwork, applique technique, and embroidery.
 They are very much part of the vestment of the Guna woman.
 The best ones never get sold until a better one is made, so when you purchase a Mola you may notice the first layer looking a bit worn and bitten by the sun.
-Only the best quality cotton can be used since this article of clothing will sustain salt water, sun and a rigorous washing often involving a large flat stone.
+Only the best quality cotton can be used since this article of clothing will sustain salt water, sun, and a rigorous washing often involving a large flat stone.

 I have bought a simple design of a Panama Mola, that I will be using inside a PVC bowling bag that I think you will enjoy making for yourselves.
 The pattern that I will be using is the reversible crossbody bag as the bag inside.